Hartwick College: History

 The land for the campus was donated by the City of Oneonta.
-Bresee Hall, today the oldest building on campus, was designed by noted architect John Russell Pope and built in 1928.
+Bresee Hall, the oldest building on campus, was designed by architect John Russell Pope and built in 1928.
 It was listed on the National Register of Historic Places in 2004.

 In 2016, the college secured more than $34 million through its latest capital campaign, exceeding the original goal of $32 million.